 Keep in mind that some experiences can be broken into smaller incidents.
 For instance, a person’s wedding isn’t usually a singular event.
 You might break it down further into the rehearsal dinner, the bachelorette party, getting ready for the ceremony, the ceremony, and many more parts.

 When you’re breaking down your story into its parts, consider all the separate incidents that will help you accurately tell your story.
 Then, when you begin to work with a ghostwriter, this preparatory work will help as she begins to outline your book.
 With a good incident list in place, I have a good starting place to interview my client.

 Create a cast of characters

-When writing a memoir or novel, you’ll have a number of characters in your book.
+When writing a memoir or novel, you’ll have several characters in your book.
 To help create three-dimensional personalities, it helps to write short biographies for each.
 Describe what they look like, what they enjoy doing, their vocation, etc.

 Consider each character and work to build his or her personality the way you wish it to develop.
 It’s fun!
 You get to stock your book with people you create.